philzook58/philzook58.github.io/_posts/2026-02-22-ac_hashcons.md

 ---
-title: An AC Hash Cons with AC matching
+title: An Associative-Commutative (AC) Hash Cons with AC matching
 date: 2026-02-22
 ---